So you want to: deal with missing values

 10 HL2 2003 5 26.00

-Note that above I reassign the output of the na.omit() function back to the name ChlData.
+Note that the above code reassigns the output of the na.omit() function back to the name ChlData.
 This replaces the original data frame with the new data frame without missing values.
-I could also save it as a new object (with a new name) so the original is not overwritten.
+Instead, you could save it as a new object (with a new name) so the original is not overwritten.

 Take a look at the numbers that print out to the left of the data frame: